-3. It Doesn’t Separate Part-Time and Full-Time Workers
+3. Unemployment Doesn’t Separate Part-Time and Full-Time Workers.

 Another problem with the official unemployment rate is that it doesn’t consider the quality of jobs that workers have.
 People are considered employed if they have part-time or temporary jobs.
 They’re also counted as being employed if they have low-skilled jobs that they took just to put food on the table.

-4. It Doesn’t Consider Whether People Have Low-Paying Jobs
+4. Unemployment Doesn’t Consider Whether People Have Low-Paying Jobs.

 Many people who can’t find jobs that match their skill level are forced to take jobs with low wages.
 These underemployed people make up a large part of the workforce.
 But the official unemployment rate (also known as the U-3 measure) doesn’t acknowledge them.

-5. It Doesn’t Capture the Long-Term Unemployment Rate
+5. Unemployment Doesn’t Capture the Long-Term Unemployment Rate.

 Anyone who hasn’t been working for at least 27 weeks is considered to be long-term unemployed.
 Millions of Americans fall into this category.
 But the unemployment rate doesn’t consider how long people haven’t had jobs.